AccumulateNetwork/accumulate-docs/tutorials/glossary.md

 ### Keybook

-A Key Book maintains a set of key pages order by priority.
+A Key Book maintains a set of key pages ordered by priority.

 ### Keys

-Keys are signatures that are required for transaction.
+Keys are signatures that are required for submitting transaction.

 ### Admin Keys